skip to main content

 Sport

-Every Dulwich boy is encouraged to try as many different sports as possible.
-Through sport we want to encourage all boys to lead a healthy and active lifestyle at the College and beyond.
+Every Dulwich pupil is encouraged to try as many different sport and exercise activities as possible.
+Through sport and exercise we want to encourage all boys to lead a healthy and active lifestyle at the College and beyond.

-An integral part of the school curriculum, we believe that Sport and PE have a direct impact on our boys’ wellbeing.
+An integral part of the curriculum, we believe that Sport and Physical Education (PE) have a direct impact on our boys' wellbeing.
 From running a mile regularly to representing your country, the link between positive, resilient mind-sets and physical activity cannot be ignored.

-The Sport and PE programme aims to unlock the potential of each student by providing opportunities and experiences to help them reach desired goals.
+The Sport and PE programme aims to unlock the potential of each pupil by providing opportunities and experiences to help them reach their desired goals.
 Specialist teachers and coaches deliver at every stage and implement a curriculum to challenge each pupil.

-The aim of the Sport and PE programme at Dulwich is to ensure a high-quality sporting experience for all pupils, leading to a lifelong involvement in physical activity and sport, regardless of level.
-There is support for those who play and aspire to play sport at a high standard through our High Performance Programme, and currently we have many Alleynians playing at an international level.
+The aim of the Sport and PE programme at Dulwich is to ensure a high-quality experience of sport and exercise for all pupils, leading to a lifelong involvement, regardless of level.
+There is support for those who play and aspire to play sport at a high standard through our High Performance Programme, and currently we have many Alleynians playing at an elite level.

 We organise over 2,000 fixtures each year, helping to generate a strong sense of community and pride in playing for the College.